Skip to content

 Both sides have a point.
 The Twenge–Haidt position is strongest on the inflection.
 The timing of the adolescent mental health deterioration is genuinely striking, and it aligns closely with the transition from feature phones to smartphones plus the launch of image-based social platforms.
 The Orben–Przybylski position is strongest on the individual associations.
 Within any given cross-section, the statistical relationship between daily screen-time hours and wellbeing is small, and many heavy users are fine.

-There is a reasonable synthesis.
-The small individual-level effects and the large population-level inflection are compatible if a particular subset of users — disproportionately adolescent girls with particular vulnerabilities, using particular platforms at particular developmental windows — is experiencing large effects while the average across all users is diluted toward zero.
-Several recent analyses, including work by Kelly and colleagues on the UK Millennium Cohort Study, support something like this heterogeneous pattern (Kelly, Zilanawala, Booker, & Sacker, 2019).
+A plausible — but not yet settled — reconciliation is that small individual-level effects on average and a large population-level inflection can both be true if a particular subset of users — disproportionately adolescent girls with particular vulnerabilities, using particular platforms at particular developmental windows — is experiencing larger effects while the average across all users is diluted toward zero.
+Kelly and colleagues on the UK Millennium Cohort Study found a substantially larger association in girls and identified multiple mediating pathways (online harassment, poor sleep, self-esteem, body image), which is consistent with that pattern (Kelly, Zilanawala, Booker, & Sacker, 2019).
+It is a plausible reading; it is not the only one, and the field's strongest writers on each side would not yet describe it as the resolved synthesis.

-The strongest direct evidence for a causal effect of social media on mood comes from randomised experiments in which people are paid to reduce or stop using a platform.
-Melissa Hunt and colleagues at the University of Pennsylvania ran a three-week trial in which undergraduates were randomly assigned to limit their Facebook, Instagram, and Snapchat use to ten minutes per platform per day, or to continue as usual.
-The limited-use group reported significant reductions in loneliness and depression over the three weeks, with larger effects among participants who had started with the higher baseline symptoms (Hunt, Marx, Lipson, & Young, 2018).
+One unusually direct intervention study comes from Melissa Hunt and colleagues at the University of Pennsylvania.
+In a three-week trial, undergraduates were randomly assigned to limit their Facebook, Instagram, and Snapchat use to ten minutes per platform per day, or to continue as usual.
+The limited-use group reported significant reductions in loneliness and depression over the three weeks, with larger effects among participants who had started with higher baseline symptoms (Hunt, Marx, Lipson, & Young, 2018).
+The sample is undergraduate and the design has its limits — no attention-control condition, modest absolute effect sizes — but the direction is consistent with the rest of the intervention literature.

 Reading all of this together, the most defensible position is this.
 For most adults, on average, moderate smartphone use is probably not doing substantial harm to mood.
 For some users, in some conditions — heavy users, adolescent users, users of particular platforms at particular developmental stages — the effects are larger, and in the aggregate they appear to be real.
-The intervention studies that actually cut use consistently find wellbeing improvements, which is the most direct kind of evidence available.
+Several intervention studies find modest wellbeing improvements when use is cut, especially for heavier or more vulnerable users; this is the most direct kind of evidence available and the direction is consistent across studies, even if the absolute magnitudes are not enormous.

 The headline ought not to be "phones destroy your mental health".
 It also ought not to be "phones are fine".
 It is: cutting back consistently helps, the benefit is larger for heavier users, and the strongest effects are in populations nobody should want to experiment with lightly.